 "I am 99% sure we are homeschooling again next year after beginning last year due to Covid.
 The amazing books we have read together have been a highlight of the year.
 I also feel so much less stressed, which seems odd, I know, considering I could spend most of my days with my kids at school if I wanted, but we are all enjoying the slower pace of life, the mornings where we can take time to make a hot breakfast, snuggle on the couch next to a fireplace with good books, and be done by early afternoon with enough time for my four boys to go outside and play and explore. —Audrey A.

 "For us it was an easy decision to continue to use Sonlight next year.
 My kids have learned so much this year and gained confidence in areas that they started to hate and now love.
 We have grown as a family and I have learned along side each kid.
-While the pandemic lead is to this path I know the Lord had this in our future.
+While the pandemic led us to this path, I know the Lord had this in our future.
 It feels like we are following what God wants for our family." —Kayla M. D.

 "We are absolutely going to stick with it!
 My child has learned more and grown so much more than ever expected!
 In school.
 She was always struggling.
 Always in the office.
 Now, she is LEARNING!
 Socially, I thought there would be a concern but actually, play dates and individual time with friends has helped her to be more sensitive to people.
 We have more time for fitness and learning household responsibilities.
 A lot more pros than cons.
 It had been a great experience for us and I was the world's most skeptical mom.
 I interviewed upwards of 10 homeschool families.
 So happy with our choice." —Jodi H.